Skip to main content

 The representative stated that the EU is currently discussing the issues with the Member States so that the practice can be properly addressed.

-In order to make sure you are not buying olive oil that uses super-intensive night-time harvesting, we recommend you buy from the companies in the table above that guaranteed their olive oil was not made using these methods.
-Most of these companies were also listed as overall Best Buys in our Olive Oil guide for their social and environmental responsibility over a wide range of issues.
+In order to make sure you are not buying olive oil that uses super-intensive night-time harvesting, we recommend you buy from the companies that guaranteed their olive oil was not made using the damaging methods.
+Most of these companies were also listed as overall Best Buys in this guide for their social and environmental responsibility over a wide range of issues.

 We also recommend you buy organic.
 Although it does not guarantee the exclusion of heavy machinery in olive harvesting, it means that its use is unlikely.
 Buying organic also means that other sustainability factors have been addressed, for example, that no toxic pesticides and herbicides have been used.